 - Named blocks are basically of two types:

-After this section, you should be aware of PL/SQL blocks and its types, different sections of blocks and their usages.
-The detailed description of the named PL/SQL blocks will be covered in the later chapters of this tutorial.
+After this tutorial, you should be aware of PL/SQL blocks and its types, different sections of blocks and their usages.
+The detailed description of the named PL/SQL blocks will be covered in the later tutorial.